Ornament Hunting in Willamette National Forest’s Sweet Home Ranger District

 We’ve put together a few ideas in the area and in Albany—which sits to the west and offers fun for the whole family.

-Albany may sit an hour or more west of some trails within the Sweet Home Ranger District, but it’ll likely be much closer to where you stay for the night.
-So if your ornament contest is a family affair, make time for the Historic Carousel & Museum in downtown Albany.
+Albany may sit an hour or more west of some trails within the Sweet Home Ranger District, but it'll likely be much closer to where you stay for the night.
+So if your ornament hunt is a family affair, make time for the Historic Carousel & Museum of Albany in downtown Albany.
 There, kids of all ages can ride 41 animals on the carousel, which dates back to 1909; those hand-carved and hand-painted creatures include a seven-foot-tall giraffe, cats, zebras, unicorns, and even dragons.